Search Engines Posts from the Internet Marketing Blog

 I won't try to fill any roundup shoes this Friday as the blog's real writing talent (no offense to Chad or myself) takes a day off, but I did want to talk about the Search Saga (I use saga instead of "wars" deliberately, as it's really more of a he-said-she-said spat than a technological arms race) and the latest news surrounding Google and Blekko and content farms (oh my?).

 We'll start with the Google/Bing spat.
 I won't give you the standard roundup as Search Engine Land has done their usual impeccable job of that (check out their latest post for, well: the latest), Larry covered it yesterday and you can no doubt find it several other places on the Web.
-I also won't talk about who's "right" or "wrong" because I'm already a bit weary of the subject, and i... > Read more
+I also won't talk about who's "right" or "wrong" because I'm already a bit weary of the subject, and if you read this blog there's a... > Read more